-External decorations incorporate paint finishes.

-Conservatories / porches None.
+External decorations Visually inspected.
+External decorations External decorations incorporate paint finishes Conservatories / porches None.
 Communal areas Circulation areas visually inspected.
-The subjects are accessed by way of typical tenement stairwell providing access to all levels.
+The subjects are accessed by way of a typical tenement stairwell providing access to all levels.
 Garages and permanent outbuildings None.
 Outside areas and boundaries Visually inspected.
 There are communal garden grounds located to the rear.
+Garden grounds incorporate retaining walls which will incur higher than average maintenance and repair costs.
 Ceilings Visually inspected from floor level.
-Ceilings appear to be formed in timber lath and plaster and plasterboard materials.
+Ceilings were seen to be formed in timber lath and plaster and plasterboard materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are overlaid in plaster finishes.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Flooring in the property was seen to be of suspended timber construction.
-Fitted floor coverings are present within the property which restricted the scope of our inspection in these areas.
+Internal walls are overlaid in plaster and plasterboard finishes.
+Floors including sub floors Flooring within the property was seen to be of suspended timber construction.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery incorporates timber skirtings and door facings.
+The internal joinery incorporates timber skirtings and door facings.
 The kitchen facility incorporates fitted units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open/feature fireplace within the living room apartment.
-All other original fireplaces have been covered over.
+There is decorative fireplace within the living room apartment.
+All other original fireplaces have been covered over and are no longer in use.
 Internal decorations Visually inspected.
-Internal decorations incorporate paint, paper and tile finishes.
+Internal decorations incorporate paint, paper, timber and tile finishes.
 Cellars None.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-The electrical switchgear is located within the hall cupboard.
+The electrical switch gear is located in the hall cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 The gas meter is located in the hall cupboard.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is assumed to be connected to the mains.
 Water piping, where visible, was run in copper and PVC.
-We would highlight that it is possible in a property of this age to have lead pipework still in use but hidden from view.
+We would highlight that it is possible for a property of this age to have lead pipework still in use but hidden from view.
 A suitably qualified contractor can provide further advice in this regard.
-The bathroom fittings incorporate a shower over bath, WC and wash hand basin.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Bathroom fittings incorporate a shower over bath, WC and wash hand basin.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Domestic heating is provided by way of a gas fired boiler wall mounted within the kitchen, which vents by way of a flue to the rear wall of the property.
+Domestic heating is provided by way of a gas fired boiler wall mounted within the hall cupboard, which vents by way of a flue to the gable elevation.
+Drainage Drainage covers etc. were not lifted.
+Neither drains nor drainage systems were tested.
+Drainage is assumed to be connected to main public sewer.